Gaius-Augustus/Augustus/README-cgp.txt

 --UTR=on/off
   predict the untranslated regions in addition to the coding sequence.
-  Note that the 3'-UTR, 5'UTR or both can be absent in some genes if candidate UTRs perform poorly in the ab initio model and are not supported by extrinsic evidence.
+  Note that the 3'-UTR, 5'UTR or both can be absent in some predicted genes if candidate UTRs perform poorly in the ab initio model and are not supported by extrinsic evidence.
 Enforce the prediction of UTRs with --/CompPred/genesWithoutUTRs=false
+  This option requires that a UTR model was trained for the species specified with --species=...

 --nc=on/off
   simultaneous prediction of coding genes and non-coding genes (mostly lincRNA) (default: off)